mbodm/WAUZ/README.md

 It´s sole purpose is to extract zip files into a folder.
 Nothing else.
 It´s just there to make your life a little bit easier.

 ### How it works
-- Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some temporary download folder.
+- Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some folder.
 - Start WAUZ
 - Select the folder which contains the downloaded addon zip files (Source-Folder).
 Typically some temporary download folder.
 - Select the folder to unzip the addons into (Destination-Folder).
 Typically the World of Warcraft AddOns folder.